bbauska/thom/README.md

 Will any Republican in today’s House or Senate — the bodies the Founders created — find even a fraction of the courage of the men who founded this nation?

-Forwarded this email?
-Subscribe here for more

-The Hartmann Report is a reader-supported publication where all weekday articles are free and available to everyone.
-Please support my work to rescue democracy and save our planet by becoming a paid subscriber today and gain additional benefits

-Upgrade to paid
-Yes, We’re the Villains Now — And It’s About to Get Worse Will any Republican in today’s House or Senate — the bodies the Founders created — find even a fraction of the courage of the men who founded this nation?
-THOM HARTMANN
-FEB 21

-READ IN APP

-Share

 Former Republican Congressman Adam Kinsinger asks a question no current Republican politician appears willing to say out loud for fear that Musk, Trump, or other rightwing